sdil/ego-dynamodb-durablestore/README.md

 ## Usage

-Configuration

 First, ensure that you have states_store DynamoDB table in your AWS account.
+Set PersistenceID as its Partition Key.

 And then, you can initialize DynamoDB durable store like below: